BuildTheEarth/main-bot/readme.md

 # main bot

-_The main bot for the BuildTheEarth Discord server._
+_The main bot for the BuildTheEarth Discord servers._

 </div>